 About John Steele Gordon

-JOHN STEELE GORDON is one of America’s leading historians, especially in the realm of business and financial history.
-He is the author of The Scarlet Woman of Wall Street, Hamilton’s Blessing, A Thread Across the Ocean, An Empire of Wealth,… More about John Steele Gordon
+John Steele Gordon is one of America’s leading historians, specializing in business and financial history.
+He is the author of An Empire of Wealth and The Great Game.
+He has written for Forbes, Worth, The New York Times, The Wall… More about John Steele Gordon

 Published by Random House Audio Aug 27, 2003| 450 Minutes| ISBN 9781415912140